 As electronic influences move much faster than our actual senses, we are losing our sensory acuity and capacity for observation and contemplation.
 Our minds are becoming ungrounded, volatile and hyper reactive.
 We crave rapid diverse stimulation, which in turn renders us weakened or depressed when these strong stimuli are withdrawn.
 Many of us have overstimulated and worn out our nervous systems leaving us depleted, unable to cope or handle stress, opinionated and angry.

 Psychological, mental, emotional and nervous system problems are increasing, starting with young children.
-An entire new set of designer drugs has been created to deal with these issues that seem unable to solve the problems and instead cause more addictions and dependencies.
+An entire new set of designer drugs has been created to deal with these issues.
+Yet these are often unable to solve the problems and instead cause more addictions and dependencies.
 The future of public health, including social health and societal psychological well-being seems problematical.
-We seem to becoming more unhealthy, unhappy and disturbed on both personal and collective levels, and our longevity may be declining.
+We are becoming more unhealthy, unhappy and disturbed on both personal and collective levels, and our longevity may be declining.

 How to Balance our Minds and Nervous Systems

 So how should we handle the digital age?
-Shutting everything off is not an option, though we should shut everything off every day periodically as well as take vacations away from it.
-Compensation is the main thing.
+Shutting everything off is not an option, though we should shut everything off every day periodically as well as take vacations away from the media.
+Countering these electrical impulses is essential.
 Taking regular time for our own direct interaction with life and our own inner spiritual practice or sadhana is the key.
 Without a sadhana to ground us, it is unlikely that we can achieve any real happiness, understanding or higher consciousness.
 We are likely to remain driven by our equipment and trapped in a world of artificial sensation and information progressively divorced from the organic roots of life and the greater space of the universe.

 Personally, I spend a fair amount of time in front of computer.
 This is mainly for creative writing and for communication with students and friends.
-I do examine the news, mainly headlines and an occasional quick look at a story.
+I do examine the news, mainly headlines and try to keep up with what is going on in the world from several different perspectives.
 However, I rarely listen to or watch any program or news item.
-I seldom listen to music.
-I check our social media a couple times a day and try to post some items of interest but rarely respond personally to anyone.
+I check our social media a couple times a day and try to post some items of interest but rarely respond personally to anyone (apologies here for that).

-I make sure to periodically go outside into the world of nature, work with the plants, take a walk or a hike, look at the sky or the stars and clear my mind and senses.
-I take regular Ayurvedic herbs for the mind like Brahmi or use special Ayurvedic oils to the head and back.
+I make sure to periodically go outside into the world of nature every day, work with the plants, take a walk or a hike, look at the sky or the stars and clear my mind and senses.
+This is easy from my mountain home but hard when we are engaged in our frequent travels.
+I take regular Ayurvedic herbs for the mind like brahmi, manduka parni and shankha pushpi in different formulas or preparations, or use special Ayurvedic oils to the head and back (like Kshirabala or Chandanadi).
 I practice regular pranayama, mantra and meditation.
-Notably I take time for meditation in the early morning and before sleep, and in the afternoon.
-I will not jump onto the computer or into media first thing in the morning, and I shut it off some time before sleep, including meditation to clear and calm the mind and move it within.
-I make sure that my flow of awareness and power of attention has its own integrity apart from any external influences.
+Notably I take considerable time for meditation in the early morning and before sleep, and in the afternoon.
+I will not jump onto the computer or into media first thing in the morning, and I shut it off a few hours before sleep, including doing a special meditation to clear and calm the mind and move within.
+I make sure that my flow of awareness and power of attention has its own sacred time and space apart from any external influences.

-In any case, you should consider how to counter the effects of the electronic world and digital drugs that bombard us.
+In any case, you should consider how to counter the effects of the electronic world and digital drugs that bombard us and develop a spiritual and healing strategy accordingly.

 Keys to Coping with a Digital Life

 - Make sure every day to move your physical body, as in Yoga asanas, walking or hiking nature or gardens.
 Swimming is also good.
-Inverted postures are great to clear the mind.
+Inverted postures are great to clear the mind, but stillness is the ultimate goal.

-- Go out in nature first thing in the morning and last thing in the evening, opening up to the sky and letting your mind expand and let go.
+- Go out in nature if you can first thing in the morning and last thing in the evening, opening up to the sky and letting your mind expand and let go.
+Contact the cosmic spaces and touch and ground yourself with the Earth.

 - Do daily pranayama preferably morning and evening, notably alternate nostril breathing to balance the hemispheres of the brain.
-Keep the prana flowing in the left nostril and left side of the body.
+Keep the prana flowing in the left nostril and left side of the body if you are overstimulated, on the right side if you are feeling full or depressed.

-- Do daily mantra and meditation at least twice a day, including introspection of examining your own thoughts, as well as periods of silence of mind.
-The bija mantra AIM aids in concentration, relates to Sarasvati, Goddess of Knowledge.
-The mantra SHREEM to Lakshmi, Goddess of happiness, brings positive energy into the mind.
+- Do daily mantra and meditation at least twice a day, including introspection of examining your own thoughts (like the practice of Self-inquiry), as well as periods of silence of mind.
+The bija mantra AIM aids in concentration, relating to Ma Sarasvati, Goddess of knowledge and creativity.
+The mantra SHREEM to Ma Lakshmi, Goddess of devotion and happiness, brings positive energy into the mind.

-- Take herbal teas to clear the mind like tulsi, brahmi or shankha pushpi instead of the regular tea and coffee.
+- Take herbal teas to clear the mind like tulsi, brahmi, calamus or shankha pushpi instead of the regular tea and coffee.
 Apply aromatic oils like sandalwood to the forehead, or Ayurvedic oils like Chandanadi or Kshirabala to the head.
 Brahmi ghee is also great taken in milk.
+Take Ayurvedic foods for the mind and ojas like Chyavan Prash, Brahma Rasayan, Ashwagandha Lehyam.

 Of course much more can be done and you may have your own useful prescriptions, but make sure to follow them regularly.
 The long term effect of excessive electrical stimulation can be insidious and can erode the pranic energy field within and around us.
 Make sure to bring more of a sattvic or spiritual prana into your life through nature, sadhana and honoring the great gurus and cosmic powers.